Is a 529 College Savings Plan Right for You?

 Accelerated Gifting to a 529 Plan

-Utilizing the current $15,000 gift tax exclusion and five years of accelerated gifting, it is possible for an individual to contribute up to $75,000 in a single year.
-Both parents (via gift splitting) together can contribute $150,000.
+Utilizing the current $17,000 gift tax exclusion and five years of accelerated gifting, it is possible for an individual to contribute up to $85,000 in a single year.
+Both parents (via gift splitting) together can contribute $170,000.
 At Clarity, we consider 529 plans to be an invaluable tool in education planning, so we have spent some time reviewing different plans across the country.
-We currently endorse the Utah Education Savings Plan, which has earned Morningstar’s highest rating for the last 6 years and 11 of the last 13 years.
+We currently endorse the Utah Education Savings Plan (my529), which has earned Morningstar’s highest rating for the last 6 years and 11 of the last 13 years.

-The Utah plan has no enrollment fee and no minimum contribution or required balance.
+Our 529 plan partner, my529 plan has no enrollment fee and no minimum contribution or required balance.
 The administrative fees are quite low.
 For example, the customized investment options allow you to build a portfolio from a wide selection of low-cost funds from Vanguard and Dimensional Fund Advisors are assessed an annual fee of 0.20%.
-Utah also allows a customized age-based set of 7 portfolios that automatically transition as the child ages.
+My529 also allows a customized age-based set of 7 portfolios that automatically transition as the child ages.

 One important feature of 529s is the ability to change the beneficiary.
 This can be especially helpful when there are more funds in the account than are needed for that student, a good problem to have.